Participate in research at NIDA!

 Getting started is easy.
-Anyone interested in volunteering can call the NIDA IRP Research Call Center at 1-800-535-8254 for a short confidential interview.
-If s/he qualifies, s/he will be asked to come for an in-person screening visit will be scheduled, if appropriate.
+Anyone interested in volunteering can call the NIDA IRP Screening Team at 1-800-535-8254 for a strictly confidential phone screen.
+Following completion of the phone screen, an in-person screening visit will be scheduled, if appropriate.

 Are volunteers compensated?

-NIDA compensates volunteers for their time including travel expenses.
+Yes, NIDA compensates volunteers for their time including travel expenses.
 We are located near a bus stop and offer convenient, free parking.
 The amount of compensation varies by study.

 What about confidentiality?

-All information we receive is kept confidential to the extent possible by law.
+All information we receive is kept confidential.
 We have a Federal Confidentiality Certificate, which means we can refuse to release volunteers’ records even if a judge asks for them.
 Bottom line, we will not release any information that identifies our volunteers to anyone else, unless we have permission to do so from the volunteer.
-The exception is that we are required to report information about child abuse and certain infectious diseases.

 Are there any risks involved in volunteering?

-The screening staff is required to explain any risks, requirements, restrictions, or possible side effects before a volunteer agrees to take part in any of our studies.
-Volunteers are encouraged to ask questions and voice any concerns before making the decision to join a research study.
+The screening staff is required to explain any risks, requirements, restrictions, or possible side effects before a volunteer agrees to take part in any research study.
+Volunteers are encouraged to ask questions before and during participation in our research.

 How are the research studies approved?

-An Institutional Review Board made up of a team of clinicians, scientists, and people from the community carefully screen all studies for safety, ethics, and scientific merit.
-All studies are reviewed by an Institutional Review Board to ensure that the research is conducted in the most ethical and safest manner possible.
-If an investigational drug (a drug not yet approved for sale) is involved, the Food and Drug Administration (FDA) will also review the study.
+An Institutional Review Board made up of a team of clinicians, scientists, and people from the community carefully review all research for safety, ethical, and scientific merit.
+If an investigational drug or device (not yet approved for sale) is involved, the Food and Drug Administration (FDA) will also review the study.

 What has NIDA’s research revealed?

-All advances in medical science come through research.
+Advances in medical science come through research.
 At NIDA, we have been able to increase our knowledge about how the body and brain are affected by alcohol and substance use.
 These advances in medical treatments are the direct results of clinical research involving research volunteers.
 Some specific examples are outlined below:

-- Our studies have revealed more about where and how cocaine acts in the brain, including how the drug produces its pleasurable effects and why it is so addictive.
-Scientists have been able to actually see the dynamic changes that occur in the brain as an individual takes cocaine.
+- Our studies have revealed more about where and how cocaine acts in the brain, including how the drug produces its pleasurable effects and why cocaine is addictive.
+Scientists have been able to see the dynamic changes that occur in the brain as an individual takes cocaine.
 They have observed the different brain changes that occur as a person experiences the “rush,” the “high,” and, finally, the craving of cocaine.
-They have also identified parts of the brain that become active when a cocaine addict sees or hears environmental stimuli that trigger the craving for cocaine.
+They have also identified parts of the brain that become active when someone using cocaine sees or hears environmental stimuli that trigger the craving for cocaine.
 Because these types of studies pinpoint specific brain regions, they are critical to identifying targets for developing medications and behavioral interventions to treat cocaine addiction.
 Studies are under way to develop new safe techniques, such as transcranial magnetic stimulation, to help people with cocaine use disorder

-- Nicotine, a component of tobacco, is the primary reason tobacco is addictive, although cigarette smoke also contains many other dangerous chemicals.
+- Nicotine, a component of tobacco, is the primary reason tobacco is addictive, although cigarette smoke also contains other dangerous chemicals.
 Research has shown how nicotine acts on the brain to produce a number of effects, including findings showing that nicotine activates reward pathways—the brain circuitry that regulates feelings of pleasure.
-MRI studies allow researchers to watch changes in the brain that result from smoking tobacco.
+Imaging studies allow researchers to watch changes in the brain that result from smoking tobacco.
 An improved overall understanding of nicotine as an addictive drug has been instrumental in developing medications and behavioral treatments for tobacco addiction.
 Researchers have also identified new roles for genes that predispose people to tobacco addiction and predict their response to smoking cessation treatments.
 Studies are under way to understand if new medications may be of help in people who smoke tobacco.